Frequently Asked Questions

 You can see how much time is remaining on your education benefits by logging into your VA

-• Read and familiarize yourself with the Policy and Procedures form.
-Print the Policy and Procedures page and take a signed copy to the CU VA office.
+- Read and familiarize yourself with the Policy and Procedures form.

-• You MUST provide our office with a copy of your schedule before we will re-certify you for the next semester.
-Otherwise, YOU WILL NOT BE CERTIFIED.
+- You must complete a Schedule Notification Form for an upcoming semester.
+Otherwise, our office cannot certify you.
 We also post grades and review Satisfactory Academic Progress (SAP) to ensure you can keep using VA benefits.

-• In the event you wish to change anything (schedule, major, course(s), address, etc.) or decide to pursue a Double Major or Minor, you must provide our office with a letter of approval, indicating the changes.
+- In the event you wish to change anything (schedule, major, course(s), address, etc.) or decide to pursue a Double Major or Minor, you must give our office prior notice and all approving documentation, indicating the changes.

 Beginning June 29, 2009, service members will go to https://www.va.gov/education/transfer-post-9-11-gi-bill-benefits to complete the application to transfer benefits.